cygni/cts2023-turn-cygnicator/docs/README.md

      for( ;; )
      {
-         /* Simply toggle the LED every 500ms, blocking between each toggle. */ vToggleLED();
+         /* Simply toggle the LED every 500ms from when vTaskDelay was called, suspending the task between each toggle. */ vToggleLED();
          vTaskDelay( xDelay );
      }